-How to make this Buttermilk coffee cake recipe
+How to make this Blueberry Buttermilk coffee cake recipe

 I had some frozen blueberries so I decided to go that route.
 I could not find blueberry preserves at the grocery store I was shopping in so I purchased Seedless Blackberry.
 Close enough.

 Don’t worry the batter is very thick, I was worried at first.

-SInce I have the no nuts kid, (only by taste fortunately)
+Since I have the no nuts kid, (only by taste, fortunately)we skipped adding nuts.

 What a perfect and easy recipe that you can change up seasonally or make a few different flavors for a brunch or large gathering.